 The results are pushed back to GeoViewer as a geospatial rating, indicating the POF for each analyzed pipe segment.
 The data will show current leaks and, combined with historical and other conditional data, gives a utility a POF rating.

 In testing the algorithm, we collected data via GeoViewer from an existing water utility client.
 We split the data 80% to train the algorithm and 20% for testing.
 The trained model was simulated to predict future pipeline failure probabilities.
-In comparing the predicted test data to the existing test data, it was observed that the predictive test data was 92% accurate compared to the test data.
+In comparing the expected test data to the existing test data, it was observed that the predictive test data was 92% accurate compared to the test data.
 The initial error of 30% was reduced by 8%.

 Pipeline Prediction of Failure